 - Increase state motor fuels excise tax: The state fuel excise tax is currently the most effective "user-fee" mechanism available to secure additional adequate funding for state and local transportation needs.
-COMPASS supports increasing the state fuel excise tax to meet the infrastructure needs of Idahoans, reduce congestion, increase safety, and improve the flow of freight. - Consider indexing state fuels excise tax to rate of inflation: Indexing the state fuels tax to rate of inflation would mitigate the challenges of increasing costs of construction over time, and the perceived political risk of active rate changes on the part of the legislature. - Consider alternative user-charge concepts: New automotive technologies and increased fuel efficiency necessitate expanding transportation user-fee concepts beyond fuel excise tax and automobile registration.
+COMPASS supports increasing the state fuel excise tax to meet the infrastructure needs of Idahoans, reduce congestion, increase safety, and improve the flow of freight. - Index state fuels excise tax to rate of inflation: Indexing the state fuels tax to rate of inflation would mitigate the challenges of increasing costs of construction over time, and the perceived political risk of active rate changes on the part of the legislature. - Consider alternative user-charge concepts: New automotive technologies and increased fuel efficiency necessitate expanding transportation user-fee concepts beyond fuel excise tax and automobile registration.
 A mileage-based user fee is reasonable to ensure all users of Idaho's roads and bridges pay a share of those costs. - Reinstitute Strategic Initiatives "surplus eliminator" provision for transportation: The Strategic Initiatives funding mechanism proved to be a useful mechanism for state and local maintenance projects.
-Those funds were used to successfully leverage additional federal grant funds for I-84.
 COMPASS supports reinstating this transportation funding mechanism and maintaining a 60-40 state/local share of those funds.

-Support Local Option Sales Tax Authority
+Support Local Option Sales Tax Authority.